FabianIDE/sports-wheelchair-project/README.md

 * Basic information on Grafana
 * LED ring indicating fatigue and heartbeat

-__*OPTIONAL EXPANTION*__
-* A webapp showing the live position and direction of players

 ## SENSORS

-To archieve the project goal, data will be collected using the following sensors.
+To achieve the project goal, data will be collected using the following sensors.

 __*INPUT*__
 * Orientation sensor